Misty Copeland: Early life

 By 1994, Copeland's mother had separated from Robert.
-After living with various friends and boyfriends, DelaCerna moved with her children into two small rooms at the Sunset Inn in Gardena, California.
+After she and her children lived with various friends and boyfriends, and were homeless at times, DelaCerna moved with her children into two small rooms at the Sunset Inn in Gardena, California where Copeland and her siblings slept on the couch or floor.
 In early 1996, Cantine convinced Copeland to attend a ballet class at her local Boys & Girls Club.
 Cynthia Bradley, a friend of Cantine's, taught a free ballet class at the club once a week.
 Copeland attended several classes as a spectator before participating.
 DelaCerna allowed Copeland to go to the club after school until the workday ended.
 Bradley invited Copeland to attend class at her small ballet school, San Pedro Dance Center.
 Copeland initially declined the offer, however, because her mother did not have a car, was working 12–14 hours a day, and her oldest sister Erica was working two jobs.
 Copeland began her ballet studies at the age of 13 at the San Pedro Dance Center when Cynthia Bradley began picking her up from school.
 After three months of study, Copeland was en pointe.

 Her mother told Copeland that she would have to give up ballet, but Bradley wanted Copeland to continue and offered to host her.
 DelaCerna agreed to this, and Copeland moved in with Bradley and her family.
 Eventually, Copeland and DelaCerna signed a management contract and a life-story contract with Bradley.
 Copeland spent the weekdays with the Bradleys near the coast and the weekends at home with her mother, a two-hour bus ride away.
 Copeland would spend most of her next three years with the Bradleys.
 By the age of fourteen, Copeland was the winner of a national ballet contest and won her first solo role.
 The Bradleys introduced Copeland to books and videos about ballet.
 When she saw Paloma Herrera, a principal ballerina with ABT, perform at the Dorothy Chandler Pavilion, Copeland began to idolize her as much as she did Mariah Carey.
 The media first noticed her when she drew 2,000 patrons per show as she performed as Clara in The Nutcracker at the San Pedro High School after only eight months of study.
 She played a larger role as Kitri in Don Quixote at the San Pedro Dance Center and then performed with the L.A.
 Academy of Fine Arts in a featured role in The Chocolate Nutcracker, an African American version of the tale, narrated by Debbie Allen.
 The latter was presented at UCLA's Royce Hall.
 Copeland's role was modified especially for her, and included ethnic dances.